Problem

 END

-Important Note: Your process will need to always operate on at least some rows in each batch.
+Important Note: Your process must always operate on at least some rows in each batch.
 If a batch does not operate on any rows, the process will end as row count will be 0.
 If you have a situation where only some rows from a large table will be affected, it is better and more secure to use the index/single DML approach.
 Another approach for these cases is to use a temporary table to filter the rows to be processed and then use this temp table in the loop to control the process.

 We will use a test table [MyTestTable] with this definition: